A Minkowski type inequality with free boundary in space forms

 \section{Preliminaries}

 First of all, we remark about our notations.
-Let $\mathbb{M}^{n}(K)$ be a complete simply-connected Riemann manifold with constant sectional curvature $K$.
-Up to homoteties we may assume $K=0, 1, -1$; the case $K=0$ corresponds to the case of the Euclidean space $\mathbb{R}^{n}$, $K=1$ is the unit sphere $\mathbb{S}^{n}$ with the round metric and $K=-1$ is the hyperbolic space $\mathbb{H}^{n}$.
+Let $\mathbb{M}^{n}(K)$ be a complete simply-connected Riemannian manifold with constant sectional curvature $K$.
+Up to homotheties we may assume $K=0, 1, -1$; the case $K=0$ corresponds to the case of the Euclidean space $\mathbb{R}^{n}$, $K=1$ is the unit sphere $\mathbb{S}^{n}$ with the round metric and $K=-1$ is the hyperbolic space $\mathbb{H}^{n}$.

 It is well-known that an umbilical hypersuface in space forms has constant principal curvature.
 We use $S_{K, \kappa}$ to denote an umbilical hypersurface in $\mathbb{M}^{n}(K)$ with principal curvature $\kappa\in\mathbb{R}$.
 By a choice of orientation (or normal vector field $\bar N$), we may assume $\kappa\in [0, \infty)$.